crnguyen/Recipe-Rec/README.md

 * Models that interact with databases using Sequelize
 * RESTful routing
 * Search recipes using the Spoonacular API
-* Favorites page that can be updated by adding and deleting recipes
+* Favorites page that can be updated by adding, deleting, and editing recipes
+* Profile page where user can edit their email or delete their account

 ## Installation and Setup Instructions